Anny26022/live4.github.io/README.md

 - Add new dashboards: Create Python scripts in `pages/`

 ### Styling
-- Modify `style.css` for colors, layout, and branding.
+- Modify CSS in each page or shared `style.css` for colors, layout, and branding.
-- Example: Change `--primary-color` in `:root` for a new theme.
+- Example: Change color variables for a new theme.

 ### Data Sources
 - **TradingView Screener:** Powers cross-asset, cross-exchange, global scanning with SQL-like queries for all instrument types.
 - **Google Sheets:** News/dashboard data fetched as CSV via pandas.
+- **GNews:** Fetches latest news for any stock (supports global tickers).
+- **VaderSentiment:** Analyzes sentiment of news headlines.
+- **Pytz:** Handles timezone conversions for accurate date/time representation.

 ### Caching
 - Uses Streamlit’s `@st.cache_data` for fast reloads and reduced API calls.